 - Foreign employees posted overseas after clearance who did not supply employee services in Singapore for the remainder of the calendar year;

 - Foreigners who have left the company and/or country.
-In this scenario, a Form IR21 needs to be submitted to IRAS.
+In this scenario, Form IR21 needs to be submitted to IRAS.

 What Other IR8A Supporting Forms Need to Be Submitted (Appendix 8A, Appendix 8B, Form IR8S)?

 There are also related forms that may need to be submitted to IRAS, depending on the individual employee’s situation.

 Appendix 8A must be submitted for any employee that was given benefits-in-kind, such as fringe benefits or other non-cash perks.

 Examples might be free dental care, a gym membership, or a free car park.

 If the benefits-in-kind are granted an administrative concession or exempted from income tax, they need not be included in Appendix 8A.

 Appendix 8B must be completed if the employee obtained gains or profits from Employee Stock Option (ESOP) Plans or other forms of Employee Share Ownership (ESOW) Plans.